Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Methods

 Together, these metrics capture both the scientific relevance (signal preservation) and the computational advantages (area reduction and latency) of the proposed approach, providing a comprehensive evaluation of its suitability for online selection in optical-readout TPCs.

 Within this evaluation framework, we compare three anomaly-scoring approaches that share an identical preprocessing chain, ROI-extraction procedure, and evaluation metrics, differing only in the definition of the residual or anomaly map.
-In addition to the two autoencoder-based configurations described above (baseline and refined training), we include a pixelwise Gaussian baseline constructed from pedestal frames, in which each pixel is modeled as an independent Gaussian random variable and anomalies are identified via a one-sided z-score.
-This provides a simple, fast, and fully unsupervised reference against which the benefits of reconstruction-based models can be assessed.
 All three methods are evaluated under identical conditions, enabling a direct and fair comparison of their signal-retention and data-reduction performance.